There are 10 simple rules of what not to do in Rome. Avoid these small mistakes and enjoy a wonderful carefree time in Rome.

-Without a reservation, you risk to see the sights only from the outside.
-A spontaneous visit is not possible and you always have to reserve online.
+Without a reservation in advance, you can only see the sights from the outside.
+A spontaneous visit without a reservation is mostly only possible with expensive black market tickets.

 One of the biggest mistakes many tourists make is to cover most of Rome’s routes on foot.
 The reasons are manifold: you don’t know the bus connections, the public transport is not reliable and in the city center many monuments can be reached only on foot.

 The center of Rome is not very big.
 Nevertheless, many miles come together in the course of the day if you run haphazardly through Rome.

 Do not wear beach clothes in the city.
 When visiting religious sites and the catacombs, shoulders and knees must be covered.
 A light shawl is enough.
 Provide adequate sun protection with a hat or umbrella.

 Do not drape yourself with jewelery and photoequipment, and do not make visible where your documents and valuables are.
 Here you can find more details for your security.